 Fashion XP Is ready for relaunch this fall

-Despite the lack of 411 on the programming, we do know what the golden ticket will be this September.
-The industry is practically frothing at the mouth over the return of Pyer Moss to NYFW after a two-year absence.
-The menswear label has wowed the crowds over the years with unabashedly political (and celebrity-studded) shows.
-And there’s no doubt that the debut of Kerby Jean-Raymond’s new lines will be an experience.
+Despite the lack of 411 on the programming, we do know what the golden ticket will be this September: The industry is practically frothing at the mouth over the return of Pyer Moss to NYFW after a two-year absence.
+The menswear label has wowed the crowds over the years with unabashedly political (and celebrity-studded) shows and, given what’s transpired these past several months, there’s no doubt that the debut of Kerby Jean-Raymond’s new lines will be an experience (or several) not to be missed.